-However I could not find a colored light bulb to save my life!
-So standing in the light bulb isle I started looking at the many choices surrounding me.
-GE Reveal, Halogen, CFL, LED, Daylight, Soft White vs Daylighut, just a ton of light bulbs all promising different things.
+However, I could not find a colored light bulb to save my life!
+So standing in the light bulb aisle I started looking at the many choices surrounding me.
+GE Reveal, Halogen, CFL, LED, Daylight, Soft White vs Daylight, just a ton of light bulbs all promising different things.

 My DYI project took a new turn.
 I decided I had to try the GE Energy Smart Daylight light bulbs and see if this would cure my “yellow” problems.
 I purchased the only two boxes that were on the shelf in the wattage I was looking for and headed home.
 Four bulbs were exactly what I needed to change out the light bulbs in my bathroom.
 The difference in soft white vs daylight was amazing!

 As an added benefit I was purchasing GE Energy Efficient light bulbs which means my energy bill was not going to increase and instead possibly decrease.
 Our house is already equipped with energy-saving bulbs, it was a top priority when we moved in.
 What I didn’t do, however, was research the different types of bulbs and which ones would help me save the most.
 It is never too late so I checked out theon the GE Lighting website.
 I walked around my house and counted 52 light bulbs, yes I said 52 we have a large house with tons of lighting.
 I calculated 7 light bulbs that would need replacing outside.
 I popped these numbers into the calculator.

 Energy Saving Light Bulbs from GE